 1.1 Select the date range in which the users first launched the app.

-1.2 Apply additional filters to divide these users to different cohorts by clicking Filter, defining the filters and groups-by (up to 4 parameters are allowed) and then clicking Apply
+1.2 Apply additional filters to divide these users to different cohorts by clicking Filter and defining the filters

 The available metrics are:

 - Average revenue per user